 But in turn these fading imperial powers were ruthlessly undermined by a lack of US support (who threatened to pull the plug on British debt).
 At once ending British illusions about its superpower status and pushing the French into a long term rapprochement with Germany.
 For the Egyptians it was a moment of national triumph, but a short-lived one, for the disastrous 1967 Arab-Israeli war saw the country defeated and Egypt closed the canal for 10 years.

 Enter the USA

-The Canal was eventually reopened and today ownership over the canal provides a good income from shipping fees and a useful diplomatic tool for Egypt, who can opt to close the canal to traffic to countries (like Israel) it takes issue with.
-The Canal also helps bolster Egypt’s reputation as the geo-political lynchpin of the Middle East, despite a patchy record of political and economic management.
+The Canal was eventually reopened and today ownership over the canal provides a good income from shipping fees and a useful diplomatic tool for Egypt.
+Cairo can opt to close the canal to traffic to countries (like Israel) it takes issue with.
+The Canal also helps bolster Egypt’s reputation as the geopolitical lynchpin of the Middle East, despite a patchy record of political and economic management.

-Its central position in the Middle East and its stewardship of the Suez Canal also helps the continuation of US support in the form of military and diplomatic aid.
+Its central position in the Middle East and its stewardship of the Suez Canal means strong US support in the form of military and diplomatic aid.
 Despite the uncertainty of recent years, Egypt is considered “to big to fail” particularly by the Pentagon and Washington military establishment.
 It will come as no surprise that Egypt is the second largest recipient of US military aid.

 China on the Horizon

 The Egyptians also maintains strong links with China.
 Bilateral trade has blossomed between the two countries in recent years, as has Chinese direct investment in the country.
 Beijing’s increasing economic presence across the Middle East suggests that it will eventually get further drawn into the regions’ politics.